Mughal war of succession (1707–1709): Conflict between Azam Shah and Bahadur Shah I

 Aurangzeb left a will advising his sons to divide the empire among themselves.
-At the time of his death his eldest son Bahadur Shah I inhabited Jamrud, 12 miles west of Peshawar in present-day Pakistan.
-His second son Muhammad Azam Shah lived in Ahmednagar in present-day India.
+At the time of his death his eldest son Bahadur Shah I inhabited Jamrud, 12-miles west of Peshawar.
+His second son Muhammad Azam Shah lived in Ahmednagar.
 Khafi Khan suggested that whoever reached the capital city of Agra first would capture the throne.
 The distances to Agra from Jamrud and Ahmednagar were 715 and 700 miles, respectively.

-Azam Shah and Bahadur Shah were involved in an armed conflict at Jajau, near Agra (current day Uttar Pradesh, India).
-The ensuing battle led to the death of Azam Shah and his three sons on 20 June 1707.
-Azam Shah and the other royals who died in battle were buried in Humayun's Tomb, Delhi.
+Azam Shah and Bahadur Shah were involved in the Battle of Jajau, south of Agra, on 20 June 1707.
+Azam Shah and his three sons were killed in the battle and were buried with other royals in Humayun's Tomb in Delhi.

 Conflict between Bahadur Shah and Kam Bakhsh

-Shah's half-brother, Muhammad Kam Bakhsh, marched to Bijapur in March 1707 with his soldiers.
+Bahadur Shah's half-brother, Muhammad Kam Bakhsh, marched to Bijapur in March 1707 with his soldiers.
 When the news of Aurangzeb's death spread through the city, the city's monarch, King Sayyid Niyaz Khan surrendered the fort to Baksh without a fight.
 Once on the throne, Kam Bakhsh proclaimed the Bakshi (general of the armed forces) Ahsan Khan.
 His advisor Taqarrub Khan was made chief minister.
-Kam Bakhsh proclaimed himself Emperor Kam Bakhsh - Protector of Faith (Padshah Kam Bakhsh-i-Dinpanah).
+Kam Bakhsh proclaimed himself Emperor Kam Bakhsh – Protector of Faith (Padshah Kam Bakhsh-i-Dinpanah).
 He then conquered Kulbarga and Wakinkhera.

 Taqarrub Khan formed a conspiracy to eliminate Ahsan Khan, alleging that meetings of Ahsan Khan, Saif Khan (Kam Bakhsh's archery teacher), Arsan Khan, Ahmad Khan, Nasir Khan and Rustam Dil Khan (all of them Kam Bakhsh's former teachers and members of the then court) to discuss public business were a conspiracy to assassinate Kam Bakhsh "while on his way to the Friday prayer at the great mosque".
 After informing Kam Bakhsh of the matter, he invited Rustam Dil Khan for dinner and had him arrested en route.
 Rustam Dil Khan was crushed under the feet of an elephant, Saif Khan's hands were amputated, and Arshad Khan's tongue was cut off.
 Ahsan Khan ignored warnings by close friends that Kam Bakhsh would arrest him, which then occurred and he was imprisoned and his property seized.
 In April 1708, Shah's envoy Malabar Khan came to Kam Bakhsh's court.
 When Taqarrub Khan told Kam Bakhsh that Malabar Khan intended to dethrone him, Kam Bakhsh invited the envoy and his entourage to a feast and executed them.

-In May 1708, Shah sent a warning letter to Kam Bakhsh that he hoped would prevent him from proclaiming himself an independent sovereign.
-Shah then began a journey to the Tomb of Aurangzeb to pay his respects to his father.
+In May 1708, Bahadur Shah sent a letter to Kam Bakhsh warning that he hoped would prevent him from proclaiming himself an independent sovereign.
+Bahadur Shah then began a journey to the Tomb of Aurangzeb to pay his respects to his father.
 Kam Bakhsh replied, thanking him "without either explaining or justifying [his actions]".